jazzband/django-simple-history/docs/advanced.rst

 Using signals
 ------------------------------------
-django-simple-history includes signals that helps you provide custom behaviour when saving a historical record.
+`django-simple-history` includes signals that help you provide custom behavior when saving a historical record.
 Arguments passed to the signals include the following:

 instance
     The source model instance being saved